By JJ Jones

 Efficient Practicing is a No-Brainer

-I have a sheet that contains Groove Scribe links for all my drills, exercises, and songs.
+I have a document that contains the Groove Scribe links for all my drills, exercises, and songs.
 When I sit down to practice, I just open each link in a browser window and play along, using each transcription as a template and changing the speed or individual notes as needed.
 No more thumbing through drum books and sheafs of notation printouts, everything I need for practicing is at my fingertips – and, I can access it anywhere I have an internet connection.

 JJ’s Kick Drum Practice Routine